mjokeit/mjokeit.github.io/index.markdown

 layout: home
 ---

-# Moritz Jokeit

-Welcome to my website!
+## About
 I am a researcher in the biomedical field with interests in biomechanics, statistical modelling, and deep learning.
-On this site, you will find information about my research and publications, as well as contact information if you would like to get in touch.
+On this site, you will find information about my research and publications.

-## About

 My research focuses on the intersection of biomechanics, statistical modelling, and deep learning.
 Specifically, I am interested in developing new techniques for analyzing and interpreting complex data sets in the biomedical field.

+## Education

 ## Research